D-L-M/jsonserver/README.md

 ## Query Parameters

 Query string parameters from a URL are made available as a `url.Values` object in the `queryParams` argument.
 To get a single value, the key can be passed to `queryParams.Get()`.

+## Request State

+A `*jsonserver.RequestState` object is passed to each middleware invocation and also the matching route action.
+It has `Set()` and `Get()` methods available that allow any state data to be stored for the duration of the associated request.